apache/datasketches-memory/README.md

 ### *NOTES:*
 * The DataSketches Java Memory Component is not thread-safe.
-* I recommend Eclipse Adoptium/Temurin 21.0.5+11 or later as earlier releases of 21 have bugs that affect this product.
+* We recommend Eclipse Adoptium/Temurin 21.0.5+11 or later as earlier releases of 21 have bugs that affect this product.

 ## Build Instructions
 __NOTES:__